luminovang/documentation/introduction/factory.md

 **Return Value**

-`InputValidator` - Instance of the input validation class.
+`Validation` - Instance of the input validation class.

 ***